auth0/docs/articles/libraries/lock/v11/selecting-the-connection-for-multiple-logins.md

 ## Lock and multiple connections

-[Lock](/libraries/lock) has built in functionality for identity provider selection.
+<dfn data-key="lock">Lock</dfn> has built in functionality for identity provider selection.
 For social connections, it shows logos for all those enabled in a particular app.
 It also provides username/email and password fields if a database connection or Active Directory connection are enabled.

 ## Using email domains with enterprise connections

 An additional feature in Lock is the use of email domains as a way of routing authentication requests.
 Enterprise connections in Auth0 can be mapped to `domains`.
-For example, when configuring an ADFS or a SAML-P identity provider:
+For example, when configuring an ADFS or a <dfn data-key="security-assertion-markup-language">SAML-P</dfn> identity provider:

 ![](/media/articles/libraries/lock/enterprise-connection.png)